HebaIbrahem00/GoodReads-Web-App/README.md

 # GoodReads-Web-app
+Imitating Goodreads website.
-Imitating Goodreads website with ReactJs for building the UI of the client side, and NodeJs for the webServer
+ReactJs for building the UI of the client side, and NodeJs for the Application Server.